Article 23: Protests in 2019 and imposition of security law in 2020

-John Lee administration
+Safeguarding National Security Bill

-On 12 April 2022, John Lee stated that implementing security legislation under Article 23 of the Basic Law would be a top priority for him.
+On 12 April 2022, Chief Executive John Lee stated that implementing security legislation under Article 23 of the Basic Law would be a top priority for him.
 Lee later said in July 2022 that he preferred not to rush the law, which some saw as backtracking on his election pledge.
 The legislation was put on the back burner and was not scheduled for Legislative Council discussion in 2022.

-In January 2023, after meeting with Xia Baolong, who asked that the Lee administration revise local legislation to keep it aligned with the national security law, Lee said that he would once again prioritize legislation under Article 23 as soon as possible.
+In January 2023, after meeting with Chinese Communist Party officer Xia Baolong, who asked that the Lee administration revise local legislation to keep it aligned with the national security law, Lee said that he would once again prioritize legislation under Article 23 as soon as possible.

+Hong Kong's Security Bureau launched a public consultation on Article 23 legislation on 30 January 2024, which ended on 28 February 2024.
+A draft of the Safeguarding National Security Bill was introduced to the Legislative Council on 8 March 2024, which includes penalties up to life imprisonment for treason, insurrection and incitement of a member of Chinese armed forces to mutiny.